shinyblink/moj/README.md

 No runtime deps.

 To regen the emoji list you also need:
-- wget (compile time)
+- wget
-- jq (compile time)
+- jq
+- awk

 # Credits
-Github Gemoji's JSON file for the emoji list.
+[milesj/emojibase](https://github.com/milesj/emojibase) for the JSON Emoji list.
+Many thanks

+vifino for doing everything else.

 # License
 ISC.